jsm28/matholymp-py/docs/roundup-patches.rst

 :command:`patch -p1 -N -E` from within the Roundup source directory.

-These are located in the :file:`roundup-patches/` directory of the source distribution, and are relative to the current development version of Roundup as of September 2019 (so may require changes to apply cleanly to later versions).
-Details of the individual patches
+These are located in the :file:`roundup-patches/` directory of the source distribution, and are relative to Roundup version 2.0.0 (so may require changes to apply cleanly to later versions).
+Details of the individual patches are:
-are:

 * :download:`issue2550750-no-timeout-mail.patch
   <../roundup-patches/issue2550750-no-timeout-mail.patch>` is a patch